Unity-Technologies/ml-agents/ml-agents/README.md

 game engine as well as a collection of trainers and algorithms to train agents in Unity environments.

-The `mlagents` Python package contains two components: The low level API which allows you to interact directly with a Unity Environment and a training component which allows you to train Agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+The `mlagents` Python package contains two components: The low level API which allows you to interact directly with a Unity Environment (`mlagents.envs`) and an entry point to train (`mlagents-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.

 ## Installation